Strengthening Relationships & Services.

-It is envisioned the Indigenous Capacity Building Circle will actively and effectively build capacity and relationships in agencies, organizations and systems within the region to strengthen services offered to Indigenous children, youth and families.
+The Indigenous Capacity Building Circle will actively build capacity and relationships in agencies, organizations and systems within the region to strengthen services offered to Indigenous children, youth and families.

-The overall goal of the Indigenous Capacity Building Circle is to bring the mainstream and Indigenous systems together to develop strategies for system improvements.
+The goal of the Indigenous Capacity Building Circle is to bring the mainstream and Indigenous systems together to develop strategies for system improvements.
+In addition, we aim to:

 - Identify and establish the conditions for cultural competency and safety within agencies and organizations.